Most recent update of this page: September 08,

 03/20/1984 IL District 13-R Primary Lost 1.10% (-28.64%)

-- Now (2013) he is in the film production business, operating
+- In 2013 he was in the film production business, operating

 "Kyle Kenley Kopitke Films, LLC" based in Flint.
 On the

-company's website Kopitke claims that one of the highlights of
+company's website Kopitke claimed that one of the highlights of

 his life was: "Being Museum Director of the National Korean